This page will be updated regularly to ensure all information is up to date and you are given sufficient notice of any future campaigns.

 Before you can apply you will need to have completed and passed an approved pre-join policing qualification as detailed below.

 Police Law and Community (PLC) course with a score of 60 per cent or above.
 This course delivers much of the classroom-based learning needed to become a police officer and considerably reduces the time spent in initial training.
 It also enables new officers to patrol independently more quickly.
 The course has been provided at Merrist Wood College, Worplesdon as a stand alone course and is also available at Highbury College near Portsmouth.
 It has also been provided at the University of Portsmouth as part of a selection of degree courses.

 Certificate of Knowledge in Policing from a provider approved by the College of Policing http://www.college.police.uk/en/20024.htm

 We recruit many of our regular officers from our Special Constables and PCSOs because they've already got lots of relevant experience which we can take account of while they are training.
+Please note that even if you are a Special or a PCSO you will still need to have passed the PLC Course or have the CKP in order to apply to be a Police Officer.
 For more information about these roles please click back to the main recruitment web page.

 Find out when we are recruiting for these roles by following the links to our online recruitment system and setting up a job alert.

 Please note that all Hampshire Constabulary officers must hold a full manual driving licence before joining and must be prepared to serve anywhere within Hampshire and the Isle of Wight.